Updated for 2021!

 Other Accessories and Replaceable Parts

 Kuhn Rikon makes a number of accessories for their pressure cookers, including a few different steamer baskets, glass lids (for use as a regular saucepan), and the cleaning cream mentioned above.
-Click here to see these on Amazon, or here to see them on the Kuhn Rikon website.
+Click here to see these on Amazon.
 (NOTE: Amazon prices are lower, but Kuhn Rikon will have a better selection.) instant pot vs. pressure cooker

 All Kuhn Rikon pressure cookers have: